laurelherting/lmh-headspace/AWS/architecture.md

 * Trade-offs
 * Review

-* good to know:
+* Good to know:
-  * serverless architecture
+  * Serverless architecture
-  * advanced technologies
+  * Advanced technologies

+## Possible Questions:

 ### EBS
 * Q: EC2 instances are types that can be optimized with EBS?